smithrosh-cyber/ai-restaurant-demand-predictor/README.md

-AI Restaurant Demand Predictor
+# AI Restaurant Demand Predictor

 Building AI course project

-Summary
+## Summary
 An AI system that predicts restaurant and hotel food demand using past sales, weather, and seasonal trends.
 This helps reduce food waste, improve preparation planning, and increase restaurant profit.

-Background
+## Background
 Restaurants frequently face demand uncertainty which leads to:
 * Food wastage and financial loss
 * Running out of popular dishes
 * Poor staff planning

 As a hotel operations manager, I personally experience these challenges in daily restaurant operations.

-How is it used?
+## How is it used?
 The system analyzes previous billing data, customer flow, weather, and seasonal patterns to predict next-day demand.
-Managers can prepare inventory, kitchen prep, and staffing accordingly.
+Restaurant managers can use this insight to prepare ingredients, manage staff, and avoid shortages.

-Data sources and AI methods
+## Data sources and AI methods

-Data sources:

-* POS billing history
-* Festival and seasonal trends
-* Weather data
-* Customer visit patterns

-AI methods:

-* Regression models
-* Time-series forecasting
-* Machine learning demand prediction
+The system can use POS billing data, reservation data, weather forecasts, and seasonal trends.
+Machine learning methods like regression and time-series prediction can be used.

-Challenges
+## Challenges

-* Requires quality historical data
-* Sudden events can affect predictions
-* Small restaurants may lack digital billing data
+Prediction accuracy depends on data quality.
+Unexpected events like sudden weather changes or festivals may affect results.

-What next?
+## What next?

-* Mobile prediction dashboard
-* Integration with POS software
-* Staff scheduling prediction
-* Multi-branch demand comparison
+This project can be expanded into a real mobile dashboard for restaurant owners with automated alerts and inventory suggestions.

-Acknowledgments
+## Acknowledgments

-This idea is inspired by real-world restaurant management experience and the Building AI course.
+Inspired by real restaurant operational challenges and the Building AI course.